Here at Easy Food Dehydrating, “dehydrate” always means using an electric food dehydrator — the easy, reliable way to dry food at home.

-I've dried my fair share of fruits and veggies, but I would never have come up with this!
+I've dried my fair share of fruits and veggies, but I would never have come up with what's coming up!

 Next up: Dehydrated Spaghetti.
 (I also touched upon this here with Lori).